When is The Apprentice 2018 on TV? BBC1 start date, contestants, advisers and more

 Who are the candidates on The Apprentice?

-The cast for this year’s series haven’t yet been announced, however when they are confirmed, we will reveal them here.
+The cast for this year’s series have now been announced – find out more about them all here.